Home » How To » How to Remove Printer in Windows 10 & 11

 Get-Printer | Format-List Name

-Copy the name of the printer you want to remove.
+Next, select and copy (Ctrl+C) the name of the printer you want to remove.

 get printer names in powershell

-Next, use the below command to remove the target printer.
+Next, use the command below to remove the target printer.
 Don’t forget to replace the dummy printer name with the actual printer name.

 Remove-Printer -Name "Dummy-Printer-Name"